Single Arm Lateral Raise: Muscle Worked, Benefits, Tips

 The cable Y-raise is a fantastic exercise for the whole shoulder that activates all fibers of the deltoid anterior, lateral, and posterior, but it mainly targets the lateral shoulder.

-This lateral deltoid exercise is the best and creative alternate of single arm lateral raise.
+This lateral deltoid exercise is the best and most creative alternative to single-arm lateral raises.

 Takeaways

-Single arm lateral raises are the great exercises to give a balanced shape to your shoulders and make them look broader.
+Single-arm lateral raises are great exercises to give a balanced shape to your shoulders and make them look broader.

 Leave a Comment